rempsyc/rempsyc/paper/paper.md

-The {report} package provides quite comprehensive tables, so one may request an abbreviated table with the `short` argument.
-For convenience, it is also possible to highlight significant results for better visual discrimination, using the `highlight` argument[1].
+The {report} package provides quite comprehensive tables, so one may request an abbreviated table with the `'short'` argument.
+For convenience, it is also possible to highlight significant results for better visual discrimination, using the `'highlight'` argument[1].
 Once satisfied with the table, we can add a title and note.

     my_table <- nice_table(
       stats.table, short = TRUE, highlight = 0.001,
       title = c("Table 1", "A Pretty Regression Model"),
-      note = c("The data was extracted from the 1974 Motor Trend US magazine.", "* p < .05, ** p < .01, *** p < .001"))
+      note = c("The data was extracted from the 1974 Motor Trend US magazine.", "Greyed rows represent statistically significant differences, p < .001.")) my_table
-    my_table

 ![](paper_files/figure-markdown_strict/highlight-1.png){width=80%}